 We want to see a more sustainable, scaled up public service mutuals sector over the course of this Parliament.

 What is the Mutuals Interim Support Fund (MISF)?

 At the beginning of 2017, government piloted the MISF which offered a small number of grants for organisations to consider, develop or grow a public service mutual.

-Following the successful take up of these, the government is extending the pilot and making a further £200,000 of grant funding available during this 2017/18 financial year.
+Following the successful take up of these, the government has extended the pilot with a second and third round.

-In this, phase 2 of the MISF, £100,000 is available.
 Applicants can apply for a grant of up to £25,000 to enable them to access bespoke, professional advice to consider, develop or grow a public service mutual.
-We expect to announce a third phase with a further £100,000 later in 2017.